Toebzy/Mini-Project-4/README.md

 # Mini-Project-4

 ### - Which machine learning methods did you choose to apply in the application?
+For classification we chose to use a decision tree, and a Naice Bayes.
+We found one to have a higher accuracy, with a difference of 22%\
+For Clustering we used a K-Means model.
-After trying both learning methods, we found one to have a higher accuracy, with a difference of 22% We chose to use the Decision Tree learning method for our machine learning due to this.
+We chose to use the Decision Tree learning method for our machine learning due to this.

 ### - How accurate is your solution of prediction?